-However, this would put this test method out of step with other current standards for manufacturer and calibration of pressure gauges.
+However, this would put this test method out of step with other current standards for manufacture and calibration of pressure gauges.
 Therefore, unless specified by the user, the gauge is deemed to comply with this test method if both the correction and uncertainty (not added) are not larger than the accuracy tolerance at all test points.

 As an example, a Class 0.25 test gauge may have a correction as large as 0.2% of range and an uncertainty of measurement equal to 0.25% of range.
-Theoretically, this means a reading could be out by 0.45% - but this is the implied position of other standards including manufacturing standards.
+Theoretically, this means a reading could be in error by a maximum of 0.45%.
+But, while the provisions of section 4 are followed this is consistent with the implied position of other standards including manufacturing standards.